caldera-design/webgl-text/README.md

-Write Text in WebGL
+WebGL Text
 ---------------

-Write text onto a WebGL canvas.
+Write text onto a WebGL canvas 🔥

 Example
 ============

-This example uses the [`webgl-canvas` package](https://www.npmjs.com/package/webgl-canvas), but this library can be used with any webgl canvas.
+The example uses [`webgl-canvas`](https://www.npmjs.com/package/webgl-canvas), but this library can be used with any webgl canvas.

 ```typescript